New York Giants: Past

 After WFAN began airing games Richard Neer served as pregame and postgame host.
 He was replaced by Sid Rosenberg, who was in turn fired by the station due to troubles and replaced by Chris Carlin.
 Carlin left in 2008 to focus full-time on his duties as SNY studio host and Rutgers athletics radio voice and was replaced by WWOR sports reporter and former WFAN host Russ Salzberg, who cohosted with Roman Oben after Jennings left.
 WEPN Giants beat reporter Paul Dottino was hired by WFAN to host the pregame show for 2009 and continues to be a part of the program.
 As of the 2020 season, Lance Medow is the host for the pregame show as well as halftime and postgame, with former Giants punter Jeff Feagles as analyst.

-The Giants were carried on the DuMont Network, then CBS in the early TV days of the NFL, when home games were blacked out within a 75-mile radius of New York City.
+The Giants were carried on the DuMont Network, then CBS in the early TV days of the NFL, when home games were blacked out within a 75-mile (120.7 km 🇪🇺) radius of New York City.
 Chris Schenkel was their play-by-play announcer in that early era when each team was assigned its own network voice on its regional telecasts.
 At the time, there were few if any true national telecasts until the NFL championship game, which was carried by NBC.
 Schenkel was joined by Jim McKay, later Johnny Lujack through the 1950s and the early 1960s.
 As Giants players retired to the broadcast booth in the early and 1960s, first Pat Summerall, then Frank Gifford took the color analyst slot next to Schenkel.
 As the 1970 merger of the NFL and AFL approached, CBS moved to a more generic announcer approach and Schenkel was off the broadcasts.

 Giants regular season Sunday telecasts moved to Fox when that network took over NFC telecasts in 1994 and are carried locally by WNYW.

 WCBS-TV and WPIX were previously home to Giants preseason telecasts in the 1990s, with WPIX serving as the Giants' (and Jets') long-time preseason home.
 After the NFC rights were lost by CBS, the Giants followed the conference's broadcast rights to WNYW.
 WWOR became the Giants' flagship TV station in the late 1990s, and stayed so up until WNBC took over rights in 2005.

 When the Giants first moved to WNYW, Mike Breen was their preseason play-by-play man.
 Sam Rosen was the television voice for some time afterward, except for two years when Curt Menefee (then of WNYW) was the voice.
 When the games moved to WWOR, Rosen regained the position and held it until 2004.
 Former Giant receiver Phil McConkey became the early season analyst after his retirement and stayed in the booth for many years.